fitzz-ftw/ftw-patch/doc/source/devel/get_started_ftw_patch.rst

 ----------
 .. _ftw_patch-hunk-class:

-The :py:class:`ftw_patch.ftw_patch.Hunk` dataclass represents a single contiguous block of changes ("a hunk") within a file being patched.
+The :py:class:`ftw.patch.ftw_patch.Hunk` dataclass represents a single contiguous block of changes ("a hunk") within a file being patched.
 It primarily stores the line number and length metadata, as well as the content of the changes (the **hunk lines**).